What the parser captures

-Each mention is classified into one of four sentiment categories:- Positive — brand described favorably (effective, well-rated, reliable, innovative)
+Cited reports sentiment as one of four categorical values:- Positive — brand described favourably (effective, well-rated, reliable, innovative)

 - Neutral — brand mentioned factually without evaluative language (offers, provides, available in)

-- Negative — brand described unfavorably or criticized (controversial, overpriced, problematic)
+- Negative — brand described unfavourably or criticized (controversial, overpriced, problematic)

-- Mixed — response contains both positive and negative characterization of the brand
+- Mixed — response contains both positive and negative characterization of the same brand

 What the parser does NOT do

-The parser has deliberate scope boundaries:- It does not extract pricing data or feature comparisons — these require domain-specific parsing that is not generalizable across categories
+The parser has deliberate scope boundaries:- It does not extract pricing data or feature comparisons — those require category-specific parsing that is not generalisable.

-- It does not distinguish between branded mentions and category-level mentions (“skincare” is not the same as “Plum skincare”)
+- It does not equate category-level mentions with branded mentions (“skincare” is not “Plum skincare”).

 Cited only references competitors you have explicitly declared in your brand profile.
-When generating your AI Narrative summary, Cited reads the competitor list from your brand settings and instructs the AI summarization model to reference only those competitors.
-It explicitly prevents the model from inferring or naming additional competitors from claim content.
-Without this guardrail, the AI summarization model may surface competitors based on what appears in raw claim content — including outdated, irrelevant, or incorrectly extracted mentions.
-By anchoring on your declared list, the narrative stays accurate and aligned with your strategic positioning.
-If you have not declared any competitors, Cited will not name any competitors in your narrative.
-Instead, it will reference “the broader category” or “other tools in this space.”
-We recommend declaring at least 3-5 direct competitors in Settings to enable richer competitive narrative analysis.Related concepts
+When generating your AI Narrative summary, Cited reads the competitor list from your brand settings and constrains the summarization to those competitors.
+This guardrail exists because, without it, the narrative could surface incidental competitor mentions from raw response content — including outdated, irrelevant, or incorrectly extracted ones.
+Anchoring on your declared list keeps the narrative aligned with your strategic framing.
+If you have not declared any competitors, Cited does not name any — it references “the broader category” or “other tools in this space.”
+Declaring at least 3–5 direct competitors in Settings unlocks richer competitive narrative analysis.Related concepts

-- Mention rate — the primary metric this pipeline produces
+- Mention rate — the primary metric this layer produces

-- Sentiment — the sentiment metric and why benchmarks are deferred
+- Sentiment — the metric and its interpretation

-- Average position — uses position data from this pipeline
+- Average position — uses position data from this layer

-- How we generate queries — what happens before extraction
+- How we generate prompts — what happens before extraction

 - Refresh cadence — when the pipeline runs